Major Attractions of Seven Provinces of Nepal

 Karnali Province: Seven Provinces of Nepal

 With an area of 27984 sq. km, Karnali Province is the largest province of Nepal.
 Despite having the largest area, it has the least population among other provinces of Nepal.
 Karnali Province includes 10 districts, and it is one of the remote and least developed provinces of Nepal.
-The capital of Karnali province is Birendranagar and is currently governed by Govinda Parsad Kalani.
-The present chief minister of Karnali province is Mahendra Bahadur Shahi.
+The capital of Karnali province is Birendranagar, located at Surkhet District and is currently governed by Yagya Raj Joshi.
+The present chief minister of Karnali province is Yam Lal Kandel.
 It borders Tibet to the north, Gandaki Province to the east, Sudurpaschim Province to the west, and Lumbini Province to the south.

 The province has occupied higher mountains land of north and mid-hills of Nepal; thus, the road access is quite underwhelming.
-Nevertheless, airways access actively operate in different districts of Karnali Province.
+Nevertheless, airway access actively operates in different districts of Karnali Province.
 Additionally, there is no shortage in Karnali province for anyone with sheer interest in capturing stunning landscapes.
 The region gives rise to deep gorges, vast valleys, exceptional trans-Himalayas, and giant snow-capped pinnacles with high mountains.
-Notable national parks of the country such as Rara National Park, Shey Phoksundo Lake, Rara Lake, Dolpo region are few delights of Karnali province.
+Notable national parks of the country, such as Rara National Park, Shey Phoksundo Lake, Rara Lake, and Dolpo region, are a few delights of Karnali province.

 Given these general facts of the Karnali province, here are some of the major attractions of the Karnali province of Nepal: